 OST’s aircraft provide safe and secure transportation of nuclear weapons components, nuclear limited life components, and transport federal agent task forces who conduct secure ground transportation.
 The OST fleet consists of two Boeing 737s, a DC-9, and a Learjet.
 They are housed at DOE’s facility at Kirtland Air Force Base in Albuquerque.
 AAR has a staff of 26 there, including 14 mechanics and inspectors.

-The AAR team poses with one of the OST 737s at its Albuquerque hangar.
+About the photo: The AAR team poses with one of the OST 737s at its Albuquerque hangar.

 NNSA is conducting an aerial survey of portions of the Las Vegas Valley.
 The purpose of the flyovers is to measure naturally occurring background radiation.